 Classifications, jurisdictional delineation, and management options of forested wetlands.
 Relationship of hydrology, soils, and vegetation to ecosystem processes, societal values, and management with regard to environmental and legal considerations and best management practices.
 Emphasis is on forested wetlands in the southern U.S., but national and international wetlands are included.
 Pre: CSES 3114 or CSES 3134.
 (3H,3C)

 4414: ADVANCED WILDLAND FIRE MGMT

 Impacts fire has on forest environments; how the environment influences fire behavior; how computer programs aid fire decision making; and how fire is used as a land and vegetation management tool.
 Influences of weather on fire behavior.
 The course will also provide students with the knowledge and training to qualify as an advanced wildland firefighter (Squad Boss) (FFT1 - Red Card) and a Virginia Certified Prescribed Burn Manager.
 Pre: 2514 or FOR 2514.
 (2H,3L,3C)

 4424: FOREST RESOURCES ECONOMICS AND MANAGEMENT

 Application of economics principles and tools to forest decision making from the individual tract to large private and public holdings.
 Private and public landowner financial incentives and decisions, forest amenities, non-timber forest products, risk, multiple use, management and ownership trends, and sustainability are examined.
-Pre: 3324 or 3364, or consent of instructor.
-Pre: 3324 or 3364.
+Prerequisite course or consent of instructor.
+Pre: 3324 or FOR 3324 or FREC 3364 or FOR 3364.
 (3H,3C)

 4444: INTEGRATED FOREST MANAGEMENT PRACTICUM